Accidents, Incidents, Emergencies

 Fire safety

-The measures taken by NOVATEK enable us to prevent major fires and promptly respond to hazards as they occur.
-The Company leverages all available resources to ensure uninterrupted operation and improvement of the fire safety system.
+The initiatives implemented by NOVATEK enable us to successfully prevent major fires and respond to hazards as they occur.
+The Company invests in resources and technology to maintain and improve its fire safety system and conducts relevant training for employees.

 The Company conducts emergency preparedness checks on a regular basis.